Our Distinguished Panel of Advisor/Consultants

 Jim Tolpin is a cabinetmaker-turned-journalist who has written a number of award-winning books on woodworking and home design.
 His book, The New Cottage Home (Taunton Press, 1998), is featured on this page.
 Jim has written a number of books on various aspects of woodworking, all published by Taunton Press, including Building Traditional Kitchen Cabinets; The Toolbox Book; Working Wood; and Built-in Furniture.
 Jim's most recent book is titled The New Family Home.
 In the course of researching and writing The New Cottage Home, Jim had the opportunity to explore small, unique houses from all parts of the country.
 All were filled with careful, yet sometimes quirky, craftsmanship and design work-- comfortable dwellings that set quality of place far ahead of quantity of space.
 Speaking more to his heart than his head, these houses awoke dreams of his childhood, dreams of living in a house in which he felt completely at home.

-SOLAR HEATING
+PASSIVE SOLAR HEATING AND COOLING

 EARTH SHELTERING